shotah/PythonInterviewStudy/old-6-3-24/SystemDesign/Systems.md

 Alpine Linux is a very simple distribution that will try to stay out of your way.
 It uses its own package manager called apk, the OpenRC init system, script driven set-ups and that’s it!
 This provides you with a simple, crystal-clear Linux environment without all the noise.
 You can then add on top of that just the packages you need for your project, so whether it’s building a home PVR, or an iSCSI storage controller, a wafer-thin mail server container, or a rock-solid embedded switch, nothing else will get in the way.

 SECURE
 Alpine Linux was designed with security in mind.
-All userland binaries are compiled as Position Independent Executables (PIE) with stack smashing protection.
+All user land binaries are compiled as Position Independent Executables (PIE) with stack smashing protection.
 These proactive security features prevent exploitation of entire classes of zero-day and other vulnerabilities.

 [Alpine Homepage](https://www.alpinelinux.org/about/)